mlund/faunus/docs/_docs/topology.md

 # Topology

-The topology describes atomic and molecular properties and is defines at the top-level input:
+The topology describes atomic and molecular properties and is defined at the top-level input:

 ~~~ yaml
 atomlist: